Morgan-Ngetich/Airbnb-Booking-Sys/README.md

 8. [License](#license)

 ## Introduction
-The Airbnb Clone project aims to replicate the core functionalities of Airbnb, allowing users to search for, book, and list properties for short-term rentals.
+The project aims to replicate the core functionalities of Airbnb, allowing users to search for, book, and list properties for short-term rentals.
 It provides a user-friendly interface for property owners to manage their listings and for travelers to find and book accommodations.

 ## How the Project Works
 The project utilizes a Flask backend to handle user authentication, property management, booking processing, review submissions, and notification delivery.
 The frontend is built with React to provide a responsive and intuitive user interface.
 The backend and front end communicate through RESTful API endpoints, enabling seamless interaction between the client and server.